5toFold – Connect & Commit | Five-to-Fold decision-mastery process

 We don’t know, yet.
 Time will tell.

-What I DO know is what I got to experience first hand: The shift from being an engaged contributor to a half-engaged participant.
+What I DO know is what I got to experience first hand: The shift from being an engaged contributor to a “wait and see” participant.

-If this way of communicating continuous then my engagement might disappear completely.
+If this way of communication continuous my engagement might disappear completely.

 Which is a phenomenon we see in teams everywhere.